antieatingactivist/benders-javascript-quiz/README.md

 }
 ```

-- Even Listeners are utilized for user input on both the keyboard and mouse.
+- Event Listeners are utilized for user input on both the keyboard and mouse.

 ```
         if (e.key == "Backspace") {